“Love and compassion are necessities, not luxuries. Without them humanity cannot survive.”

-Fortunately, it is not all that difficult to cultivate a sense of compassion for others – it’s fairly easy to develop compassion beginning with those we love, moving on to those we like, continuing to those we don’t know, and finally widening our compassionate circle to encompass those we actively dislike.
-It takes some practice, but it’s relatively easy to be compassionate to others.
+Fortunately, it is not all that difficult to cultivate a sense of compassion for others.
+It’s fairly easy to develop compassion, beginning with those we love, moving on to those we like, continuing to those we don’t know, and finally widening our compassionate circle to encompass those we actively dislike.

 Unfortunately, developing compassion for the self can be far more difficult.

-If you struggle with showing yourself compassion, you have come to the right place.
+If you struggle to show yourself compassion, you have come to the right place.
 In this piece, we will provide several excellent resources, helpful exercises, and information-packed worksheets to help you develop, maintain, and regularly practice self-compassion.

-These self-compassion exercises come from the brilliant mind of the leading expert on self-compassion: Dr. Kristin Neff.
+These self-compassion exercises come from the brilliant mind of the leading expert on self-compassion, Dr. Kristin Neff (n.d.).
 Read on to learn about six of her best exercises for enhancing your self-compassion.